cuemacro/finmarketpy/README.md

 You can install the library using the below (better to get the newest version from repo, as opposed to releases).

 After installation:
-* Make sure you edit the MarketConstants file
+* Make sure you edit the marketconstants.py file (or you can create a marketcred.py file to overwrite the settings)

 ```
 pip install git+https://github.com/cuemacro/finmarketpy.git